top of page

 • Salt and freshly ground black pepper to taste

-• Drain and place them in a pot with fresh water, a bay leaf, and a sprig of thyme.
-Bring to a boil, then simmer until tender (about 1–1.5 hours).
-If using canned beans, rinse and set aside.
+• Drain and place the beans in a pot with fresh water.
+Add a bay leaf and a sprig of thyme.

 • In a large soup pot, heat a few tablespoons of olive oil over medium heat.

 • Add the onion, garlic, carrot, and celery.
-Sauté gently for 10–15 minutes, or until softened.
+Sauté gently for 10 to 15 minutes until they soften.

 • Stir in the chopped cavolo nero leaves.
 Cook for a few minutes until they start to wilt.